SystemElva/SelvaDisk/addons/.ForeignTemplate/README.md

 to disclose the source code of their own work.

 > SelvaDisk's addon templates' code  may be released using a different
-> (or the same) license without many modifications - any ueful feature
+> (or the same) license without much modification - any useful feature
 > is welcome.